What’s inside my bag? A complete list of the Gear Jeff uses.

 I use three brands of GND filters:

 I use Breakthrough glass GND Filters for most of my GND work.
 Breakthrough Filters use Schott Glass and as such are very sharp, color-correct and they offer a money-back guarantee and free shipping.
-Read about them and order direct from them at Find them here.
+Read about them and order direct from them here.

 I also use the Blackstone GND filters from Wine Country Camera.
 These filters also use Schott Glass and as such are very sharp, color-correct.
 See those here.